FLAMEGPU/FLAMEGPU2/README.md

 Subsequent reconfigures will attempt to update this copy, but will continue if updating fails.
 Automatic updating of GoogleTest can be disabled by passing `-DBUILD_TESTS=OFF`.

+*Known Issues:* The tests do not build under the combination of Visual Studio 2015 and CUDA 9.0 or 9.1.
+Use CUDA 9.2 or newer if you require the tests.

 ##### Documentation

 If you wish to build the documentation, [doxygen](http://www.doxygen.nl/) must be available on your system.